Did you like it? Do share this post, leave a comment below, and send me a gift! (opens in a new tab/window)

 In all three short films, I was impressed with most is the acting.
 Special mention to Angela Cole who played Emmeline Purkiss.
 She was great both as an Auror-in-training and as a Death Eater Sister, she can easily pass as the Bellatrix of America.

 One where it could have been better was the scene where the British representative was convincing MACUSA to find Muriel.
 It felt like they were practicing their dialogues, the urgency of the matter was not there, and MACUSA’s desire to downplay the request was more of words than action.
 The two characters acted like they were long-time friends from their school days but what little hints about them we can glean points to the opposite direction … strangers outside of their roles.

 I also commend the other two Sisters, Fleur Jones played by Sabré Randall and Kendra Boardman played by Maggie Callahan.
-Since The Sisters was a group of Death Eaters under the command of Bellatrix, it was only apparent that there are members who are as crazy as her, Sabré Randall and Maggie Callahan did great in portraying their own brand of avada kedavra hungry Death Eaters.
+Since The Sisters was a group of Death Eaters under the command of Bellatrix, it was only apparent that there are members who are as crazy as her, Sabré Randall and Maggie Callahan, and later Maggie Keating, did great in portraying their own brand of avada kedavra hungry Death Eaters.

 On the production side, it looks like they used official Harry Potter merchandise where there is available—the Hogwarts uniform, the Hogwarts Houses neck scarfs, and the time turner necklace, to mention a few.
 The wands were also well-made especially designed for filming, if they can secure a license to sell their own wand designs, they should, especially the wands of Alvin and Emmeline.

 However, there was a forest scene where the camera was shaking randomly.
 It was as if the cameraman was running and unexpectedly stepped on stones.
 It was a little unnerving, at least for me who is sensitive to sudden unexpected motions.
 Other than this, I have nothing but praises for the team.